magento/devdocs/src/release/lifecycle-policy.md

 group: release
 ---

-For {{site.data.var.ee}} 2.3 and subsequent releases:
+For {{ site.data.var.ee }} 2.4 and subsequent releases:

--  Customers must upgrade to the latest security patch or patch release to access security fixes.

--  To better streamline our lifecycle policy, Adobe will provide quality fixes to the 2.4 release line until the end of support date of the PHP version upon which it is based.
-Refer to the table below for the End of Software Support dates for {{site.data.var.ee}} release lines:
+-  To better streamline our lifecycle policy, Adobe provides quality fixes to the 2.4 release line until the end of support date of the PHP version upon which it is based.
+A customer can access quality fixes by contacting Support or through the self-serve Quality Patches Tool if their version is still eligible for quality support.
+Refer to the table below for the End of Software Support dates for {{ site.data.var.ee }} release lines.

+-  Adobe provides security fixes only through the latest patch or security patch release, even if a customer's version is still eligible for quality support.
+Unlike quality fixes, security fixes cannot be backported to previous minor releases nor to previous patch releases within supported minor releases.

+-  For critical security issues, such as zero-day vulnerabilities, Adobe provides hotfixes for all customers on a supported version, even if they are not on the latest patch or security patch release.
+It is important to note that a hotfix is not a catch-all and will not address all the security issues that would be fixed by upgrading to the latest release.

 | Release                          | Release Date  | End of Software Support<sup>1</sup> | Dependent PHP Version       |
 |----------------------------------|---------------|-------------------------------------|-----------------------------|